 The park itself is wonderfully designed.
 The owners and maintenance team carefully curate the grounds to match its gorgeous surroundings.
 Countryside and waterside walks await, meaning that any holidayers keen to get closer to nature and greenery can do so with just a short walk out of the main gates.
 The Warwickshire countryside is just as popular as its world-famous heritage.

-Views across the park and beyond also help to make Avon Park and its sisters hugely popular with local people and visitors from further afield.
+Views across the park and beyond also help to make the site and its sisters hugely popular with local people and visitors from further afield.
 Visitors can access many facilities and amenities on-site, but they can also head to nearby towns and villages for everyday groceries while they holiday here â€“ if they wish to.

 The Local Area

-The main attraction close to the Stratford Parks is, of course, Stratford Upon Avon itself.
-Stratford Upon Avon is famous for being the birthplace of playwright William Shakespeare.
+The main attraction close to the Stratford Parks is, of course, Stratford itself.
+The area is famous for being the birthplace of playwright William Shakespeare.
 Visitors to the town can take in his birthplace and museum, as well as local theatres and playhouses which host his most famous works.
 The Royal Shakespeare Theatre, in particular, pulls in interest from millions of tourists each year.

 The region is also well known for its various museums and heritage trails.
-Anyone new to Avon can also take a look out at wildlife parks and farms, such as the popular Stratford Butterfly Farm.
-The local area also has plenty of opportunities for visitors and holidaymakers to walk dogs great news as Avon Park is pet-friendly by design.
+Anyone new can also take a look out at wildlife parks and farms, such as the popular Stratford Butterfly Farm.
+The local area also has plenty of opportunities for visitors and holidaymakers to walk dogs great news as the park is pet-friendly by design.

 Visitors may also appreciate the fact that there are plenty of countryside spots scattered around the region.
 For example, there is the Malvern Hills just outside of Worcester to the West.
 This is an Area of Outstanding Natural Beauty, a mark of protection to keep it unspoilt.
 Visitors will also enjoy heading towards Stow-on-the-Wold and Moreton-in-Marsh for further nature trails and green walks.

 Anyone who prefers to get closer to the main cities and towns in the region will not have far to look.
-Avon Park is just a few minutes away from the historic town of Royal Leamington Spa.
+The site is just a few minutes away from the historic town of Royal Leamington Spa.
 Beyond here, popular cities in Coventry and Birmingham are reachable via M62 and M6.
 Northampton, too, is reachable just off to the East.
-However, many people may prefer to keep their holidays quaint and laid-back within Stratford Upon Avon.
+However, many people may prefer to keep their holidays quaint and laid-back within Stratford.

 Why Choose Avon Park?